arshdeepsingh2267/HackerRank_Prob_Solve_in_PYTHON/README.md

 These solutions are specifically in Python lang, however, can be solved in other programming languages as well.
 But, PYTHON IS LOVE.

 # NOTE
-Whatever solutions are provided, I have only included the code requiered by the user to write i.e. the target function, rest requiered code is already present in most of the questions by the website.
+Whatever solutions are provided, I have only included the code requiered by the user to write i.e. the target function, rest required code is already present in most of the questions by the website.